You need to be signed in to add your comment.

 Consultation has concluded

-Admin Commented SA EPA over 5 years ago
+Admin Commented SA EPA almost 6 years ago

 Hi Steven, The City of Holdfast Bay have provided the following information regarding bore water usage: • The Glenelg Oval used 20900 Kl of bore water and 1964 kl of mains water in the 12 month period dated September 2017 to September 2018.
 Council uses bore water to irrigate the outfield and spectator mounds (approx 2.1 ha) and mains water to irrigate the Centre wickets and practise wickets Representatives from the City of Charles Sturt have informed us that: • Woodville oval bore use was 20,964Kl during the period 1st September 2017 through to 2nd May 2018.
 I hope that this has addressed your question and invite you to please contact other councils directly if you require more information.